haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-DNA-small-molecule/index.md

 ## Analysing the results

 Once your run has completed you will be presented with a result page showing the cluster statistics and some graphical representation of the data (and if registered, you will also be notified by email).
-Such an example output page can be found [here](https://wenmr.science.uu.nl/haddock2.4/run/1667417750/117344-netropsin_DNA){:target="_blank"} in case you don't want to wait for the results of your docking run.
+Such an example output page can be found [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/117436-netropsin_DNA){:target="_blank"} in case you don't want to wait for the results of your docking run.

-Just glancing at the page tells us that our run has been a success both in terms of the actual run and the post-processing that follows every run.
-Examining the summary page reveals that in total HADDOCK only clustered 9 models in 2 different clusters, meaning that a very low percentage (4%) of the docking models have been considered for the analysis.
-Usually, clustering is a very helpful step when performing protein-protein docking with well-defined interfaces but we observed that it conveys no measurable benefit for this type of modelling (DNA-small molecule) and therefore we skip it.

 <a class="prompt prompt-question">Inspect the result page</a>

 <a class="prompt prompt-question">How many clusters are generated?</a>

+Just glancing at the page tells us that our run has been a success both in terms of the actual run and the post-processing that follows every run.
+Examining the summary page reveals that in total HADDOCK only clustered 30 models in 7 different clusters, meaning that only 15% of the docking models have been considered for the analysis.

 **Note:** The bottom of the page gives you some graphical representations of the results, showing the distribution of the solutions for various measures (HADDOCK score, van der Waals energy, ...) as a function of the Fraction of Common Contact with- and RMSD from the best generated model (the best scoring model).
 The graphs are interactive and you can turn on and off specific clusters, but also zoom in on specific areas of the plot.